GSA/challenges-and-prizes/_all-challenges/1255-open-data-for-good-grand-challenge.md

   1. Email your entire prize submission package (Team Information, Product Information, Product Description, Letter(s) of Support, and Optional Multimedia) to [TOPprize@census.gov](mailto:TOPprize@census.gov) after the submission window opens and by the submission deadline.
 Include the Subject Line: “Prize Submission: \[Team Name, Product Name]”.

      * Teams are strongly encouraged to [use the template available at this link](https://docs.google.com/document/d/1zjfOmO9eEzGIO2DssPYeZ7twRReBUDp7b5tAARKz9Ow/edit) for parts 1-3.
-     * Collaborator letter(s) can be included in the same PDF or attached separately.
+     * Collaborator letter(s) can be included in the same file or attached separately.
-     * Optional videos can be linked in the same PDF or attached separately.
+     * Optional videos can be linked in the same file or attached separately.
      * *If you are seeking consideration as a student or 501(c)(3), please also include relevant documentation in your email.*
   2. Select information about your product and team must **ALSO** be submitted via the **[Challenge Submission Form](https://airtable.com/shrX4sRAS2fgQPL72)**.